mchappychen/Invert-a-Matrix/README.md

         | g h i |

-Not all matricies can be inverted.
+Not all matricies can be inverted.<br/>
+It uses the Gauss-Jordan methods<br/>

-This is how my algorithm works for a 4x4 matrix, where x is a random number It uses the Gauss-Jordan methods:
+This is how my algorithm works for a 4x4 matrix, where x is a random number:

         1. UpperT():
         xxxx    xxxx    xxxx    xxxx    xxxx    xxxx